-Interstate 40 has a much simpler tale than that of Interstate 10 to the south.
-Interstate 40 enters Arizona in Topock, along the Colorado River, and follows the AT&SF (now BNSF) railroad tracks almost all the way across Arizona.
+Interstate 40 in Arizona has a much simpler background as compared to I-10 to the south.
+Interstate 40 enters the Grand Canyon State at Topock, along the Colorado River, and follows the BNSF (formerly the AT&SF) railroad tracks nearly the entire length across the state.

-After meeting Arizona 95 (with which the freeway is silently multiplexed from the Colorado River), Interstate 40 turns north to head up through Yucca (a railroad siding) to reach Kingman, the largest town in northwestern Arizona and childhood home of Andy Devine.
+State Route 95 accompanies the freeway east from the Colorado River along an unmarked overlap.
+I-40 turns north from the state route to the railroad siding of Yucca to reach Kingman, the largest city in northwestern Arizona and childhood home of Andy Devine.

-Interstate 40 turns east, multiplexed with US 93, to strike out towards Seligman and Ash Fork.
-Both towns are railroad towns, but Seligman today is more successful than Ash Fork, primarily because of increased tourism.
-Beyond Ash Fork, Interstate 40 climbs over Ash Fork hill and around the San Francisco Peaks to reach Williams, entering into the high pine forests of Northern Arizona.
+Interstate 40 resumes an eastern heading and overlaps with U.S. 93 and the Future I-11 corridor towards Seligman and Ash Fork.
+Both communities are railroad towns, but Seligman is more successful than Ash Fork, primarily because of increased tourism.
+Beyond Ash Fork, I-40 climbs over Ash Fork hill and circumvents the San Francisco Peaks through the high pine forests of Northern Arizona to Williams.

-Heading east from Williams, another railroad town and the gateway to the Grand Canyon, Interstate 40 reaches Flagstaff, situated at the base of Humphreys Peak, the tallest point in Arizona.
-Flagstaff is the most important city in Northern Arizona, home to Northern Arizona University and the Lowell Observatory.
+Continuing east from Williams, another railroad town and the gateway to the Grand Canyon, Interstate 40 reaches Flagstaff.
+Situated at the base of Humphreys Peak, the tallest point in state, Flagstaff is the most important city in Northern Arizona.
+It is home to Northern Arizona University and the Lowell Observatory.

-Leaving Winslow, Interstate 40 passes through the high grasslands of Northeastern Arizona, passing through Joseph City and Holbrook.
-After leaving Holbrook, Interstate 40 passes through Petrified Forest National Park and meets US 191 before leaving Arizona.
+Leaving Winslow, Interstate 40 passes through the high grasslands of Northeastern Arizona, traveling through Joseph City and Holbrook.
+Beyond Holbrook, Interstate 40 ventures through Petrified Forest National Park and meets US 191 before leaving the state.

 In 1965, there was a proposal to reroute Interstate 40 from Kingman to Searchlight, bypassing Topock.
 This proposal did not come to fruition, and the Topock route was confirmed in 1966.